andrehacker/minimalnote/README.md

 Architecture
 --------------
 This is based on a very simple implementation of Model View Presenter.
-Model has no way to access view and vice versa.
-The view is defined by an interface, all goes through Presenter.
+Model has no way to access View and vice versa.
+All goes through Presenter.
+The view is defined by an interface (AbstractView.h) and can be replaced easily (e.g. for testing or using another ui framework).
 See this [great comparism of MVP/MVC](http://aviadezra.blogspot.de/2007/07/twisting-mvp-triad-say-hello-to-mvpc.html) or the [even better article](http://martinfowler.com/eaaDev/uiArchs.html) from M. Fowler.